hilaRenis/HealthConnect/README.md

 Web Client (UI) – front-end for end-users

-Documentation – all project-related documents (architecture diagrams, reports, and progress documentation)

 🩺 Planned Features

 Not all features from the full system specification will be implemented for this assignment.